 Brian Alvarez from Amazon Prime Video starts with a very brief look at how HDR has been created to sit on top of the existing distribution formats: HLS, DASH, HEVC, VP9, AV1, ATSC 3.0 and DVB.
 The way it does this is in a form based on either HLG or PQ.

 Brian takes some time to discuss the differences between the two approaches to HDR.
 First off, he looks at HLG which is an ARIB standard freely available, though still with licencing.
 This standard is, technically, backwards compatible with SDR but most importantly doesn’t require metadata which is a big benefit in the live environment and simplifies broadcast.
-PQ, then, is next when we hear about the differences in approach from HLG and suggests that this gives better visual peformance than HLG.
+PQ is next, and we hear about the differences in approach from HLG with the suggestion that this gives better visual performance than HLG.
 In the PQ ecosystem, Brian works through the many standards explaining how they differ and we see that the main differences are in in colour space and bit-depth.

-The next part of the talk looks at the, now famous, venn diagrams showing which copmanies/products support each variant of HDR.
+The next part of the talk looks at the, now famous, venn diagrams (by Yoeri Geutskens) showing which companies/products support each variant of HDR.
 This allows us to visualise and understand the adoption of HDR10 vs HLG for instance, to see how much broadcast TV is in PQ and HLG, to see how the film industry is producing exclusively in PQ and much more.
 Brian comments and gives context to each of the scenarios as he goes.

 Finally a Q&A session talks about displays, end-to-end metadata flow, whether customers can tell the difference, the drive for HDR adoption and a discussion on monitors for grading HDR.